by Curtis D. Tucker

 -

-T-1 Jayhawk after landing on the Vance Air Force Base flight line for the last time.
+Sean ended his military career on Tuesday in a T-1 Jayhawk after landing on the Vance Air Force Base flight line for the last time.
 The "Fini" flight is a military aviation tradition which marks a pilots retirement from the Air Force.
 Upon completion of the "Fini" flight, it is tradition to spray down or douse the pilot in water and a bottle of champagne upon leaving the aircraft.

 -